'Scary' Haaland is 'all the best strikers in one'

 Lifelong City fan Foden said it was a "dream come true" to net his first goals against Manchester United.

 Guardiola added: "His desire, how he runs, is the main thing.
 He deserves to play every time and then he has quality.
-He is a young player and it is a reality.
-He deserves everything."
+He is a young player he deserves everything."

-'Haaland is greatest striker on the planet' - how you reacted
+'Haaland is greatest striker on planet' - how you reacted

 Adam: Haaland is the greatest striker on the planet right now.
 Only Lewandoski comes close.
 Phenomenal.